LOC issued against ICICI chief, family by CBI

 Also Read | Chanda Kochhar, Shikha Sharma and Aditya Puri's year-ender bonus delayed

-The agency is expected to call in Chanda to record her statement next week.
+The agency is expected to call on Chanda to record her statement next week.
 The CBI meanwhile questioned Chanda's brother in law, Rajiv Kochhar for nine hours.
 This was his second day of questioning.

 Rajeev was detained for questioning at the Mumbai airport on Thursday when he was leaving for Singapore on a business trip.
 He is a promoter of Avista Advisory Services.